 - Nitrox; as I was recently Nitrox certified and wanted to use it

 So after checking out many different dive liveaboards with exciting destinations, I decided that the Aggressor Fleet offered all this and more.
-The booking procedure was easy and once handled, I was expertly guided to the Cayman Islands where I began my first of over 25 LiveAboard trips aboard the Aggressor and Dancer Fleets.
+The booking procedure was easy and once handled, I was expertly guided to the Cayman Islands where I began my first of over 25 LiveAboard trips aboard these dive boats.

 A Week Aboard a Resort Afloat

 Every morning I woke up on top of some of the world’s best diving sites where I could experience multiple dives daily.
 My relaxing charter vacation included personal touches like:

 - Fun with other divers onboard and more – all for a great price